Miguel Rojas Preview, Player Props: Dodgers vs. Diamondbacks

 Miguel Rojas At The Plate

-- Rojas enters this game on a five-game hitting streak.
-During his last outings, he's hitting .375.
+- Rojas enters this game on a six-game hitting streak.
+During his last outings, he's hitting .353.

-- Rojas has reached base via a hit in 53 games this season (of 98 played), and had multiple hits in 16 of those games.

-- Rojas has driven home a run in 18 games this year (18.4%), including more than one RBI in 3.1% of his games and producing three or more of his team's runs on one occasion..
+- Rojas has had an RBI in 19 games this season (19.2%), including three multi-RBI outings (3.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 30 of 98 games this year, and more than once 7 times.
+- He has scored in 30.3% of his games this year, with more than one run scored in 7.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.